 In October 2021 Bronnie became the Deputy Leader of the NSW Nationals – the first woman to hold that position.
 She was re-elected Deputy Leader following the 2023 State Election.

 In December 2021 Bronnie was appointed Minister for Women, Minister for Regional Health, and Minister for Mental Health.

-Bronnie is married with 2 daughters and is part of a family farming operation at Nimmitabel.
+Bronnie and her husband have two daughters and are part of a family farming operation at Nimmitabel.